 …or get a helping hand

 It will take time to learn things, so do get help in the meantime.
 Friends, neighbours and family might be able to assist.
-If you need help with small household tasks and repairs, your local council or Age UK may offer a handyperson service that can help.
+If you need help with small household tasks and repairs, your local council or Age UK may offer a handyperson service.
+In Scotland, call Age Scotland's helpline on 0800 12 44 222 to find local services that can help.
 See our guide Getting help at home for other ideas.

 When you’re used to having someone else around, living alone can bring worries about security.
 Put your mind at rest by checking your home.
 Your local police may offer free security checks or read our guide Home security for more information.